+Both fixed interest rates and floating interest rates have their pros and cons.
 Here’s a look at how the two differ.

-fixed home loan interest rate is one where the rate does not fluctuate with changes in market forces.
+Fixed home loan interest rate is one where the rate does not fluctuate with changes in market forces.
 This rate remains steady throughout the tenor of the loan.
 When you opt for a fixed rate of interest, you can easily forecast your EMIs.
 Apart from that, since the rate remains steady, you can plan for home loan repayment with great ease as well.
 However, since this rate is constant, lenders usually charge you a slightly higher amount as compared to a floating interest rate home loan.

-.
 However, in the event of the home loan interest rate rising repeatedly, you can request your lender for an extension in the tenor.
 Also remember that since the tenor of a home loan is usually lengthy, on the whole, the rise and fall in the interest rate evens out.

 When should you opt for a floating interest home loan